nestauk/-asf_HP_installer_chatbot/api/DEPLOYMENT.md

 ## 8. License

-This document and repository is licensed under the MIT License.
+This repository is licensed under the AGPL-3.0 license.
 You can find the full text of the license in the [LICENSE](../LICENSE) file in the root directory of this repository.

 ## 9. Additional Notes